juniorsundarCasual/TGT/vault/volume-5.chapter-373.md

 id: 41rbpsibdggcfibak794teh
 title: Chapter 373 - A New Helper
 desc: ''
-updated: 1694282677165
+updated: 1696240759909
 created: 1694100087378
 ---

 Marie's final words did leave Yohn and Kevan with a lot to think about.
 A cultivation method is a mantra of how you perceive the world around you, and settling on a cultivation method was a commitment.
 According to Marie, just about anything can be a cultivation method if you believe in it hard enough (which also brought into question the ludicrousness of the whole thing).
-But there lied the problem: if the chosen cultivation method is unknown or experimental, a mage is taking a lot of risk by adopting it.
-For one, there is no guarantee if the cultivation method will take them far in their journey.
-A limited world-view translates to a stunted cultivation method.
+But there lies the problem: if the chosen cultivation method is unknown or experimental, a mage is taking a lot of risk by adopting it.
+For one, there is no guarantee that the cultivation method will take them far in their journey.
+A limited worldview translates to a stunted cultivation method.
 Secondly, there is also the fact that by not being critical of one's own world-views, there is always the possibility of self-adopted limiters.
 As Marie pointed out, by investing heavily into the concept of sound, Yohn would have limited his abilities in higher realms where he would rely on a sensing mode that is outpaced by his opponents.

 All things considered, Yohn realised that maybe he was tackling a problem that was way above his metaphorical weight class.
-Was it so simple to just formulate a new cultivation method, especially a novice (blind) mage?
+Was it so simple to just formulate a new cultivation method, especially for a novice (blind) mage?

 The only person with a successful track record on this front was Senior Brother Markus.
 Even amongst the Sect members, his achievement was legendary.
 And legends were a lot like lightning strikes.
-It is impossible for lightning to strike the same place twice!
+Lightning can't strike the same place twice!

 "That is nonsense, and I can prove it," Senior Brother Markus said with a scoff.
 "Just place a lightning rod where you want the bolt to strike!"